jhpyle/docassemble/_docs/initial.md

 {% endhighlight %}

-An `objects from file` block imports objects or other data elements that you define in a separate [YAML] data file located in the [sources folder] of the current package.
+An `objects from file` block imports objects or other data elements that you define in a separate [YAML] or [JSON] data file located in the [sources folder] of the current package.
 If the interview file containing the `objects from file` block is `data/questions/manage_claims.yml`, **docassemble** will expect the data file to be located at `data/sources/claim_list.yml`.